Moddable-OpenSource/moddable/documentation/network/network.md

 ```

 For a device operating as both a Wi-Fi station (client) and a Wi-Fi access point, the static `get` method accepts an optional second argument to indicate if the request is for the station or access point interface.
 The interface accepts values of `"station"` and `"ap"`.
 It is used for the `IP` and `MAC` properties.

+On ESP32, the optional second argument can also be used to explicitly request information about the Ethernet interface by providing the value `"ethernet"`.

 ```
 trace(`IP default ${Net.get("IP")}\n`);